Wigan Athletic F.C.: End of the Whelan era: 2013–2018

 Owen Coyle became the new manager of Wigan Athletic when Martínez left for Everton.
 The team lost to Manchester United in the Community Shield.
 Coyle left by mutual agreement on 2 December 2013 after a poor start to the season, and was replaced by Uwe Rösler.
 On 12 December in his first match, Wigan were eliminated from the Europa League group stage after defeat to Maribor.
-On 9 March 2014 Wigan beat Manchester City in the 6th Round of the FA Cup to reach the semi-final at Wembley for the second successive year, where they played Arsenal, and lost 2–4 on penalties after normal time and extra time resulted in a 1–1 draw.
+On 9 March 2014 Wigan beat Manchester City to reach the semi-final of the FA Cup at Wembley for the second successive year, where they played Arsenal, and lost 4–2 on penalties after normal time and extra time resulted in a 1–1 draw.
 After finishing 5th in the Championship, Wigan lost their play-off semi-final to Queens Park Rangers.

 Rösler was sacked in November 2014 with the club in the relegation places, and was replaced by Malky Mackay.
 Whelan resigned as chairman on 3 March 2015, remaining as owner but handing over the chairmanship to his grandson David Sharpe.
 The following month, with Wigan in danger of relegation to League One, Mackay was sacked and replaced by former Wigan captain Gary Caldwell, yet the team ended the season with relegation.
 The squad changed drastically, including the signings of Will Grigg from Brentford and Reece James from Manchester United.
 The side lost only once in 23 matches in the second half of the season and won the division, with Grigg the league's top scorer with 25 goals.